rr-learning/disentanglement_dataset/README.md

 ## Datasets Information

-There are four different datasets:
+There are three different datasets:

 1. Simplistic rendered images (mpi3d_toy).
 2. Realistic rendered images (mpi3d_realistic).
 3. Real world simple shapes (mpi3d_real).
-4. Real world complex shapes (mpi3d_real_complex).

 Each dataset consists of 1036800 images, corresponding to all possible combinations of the following factors of variation: